 They sat beside one another in silence, staring into the heart of red, flickering flames.
 The periodic spit of sparks didn’t have the power to break their trance.
 Though they were both absorbed in personal thoughts, Eena was aware that Ian could read her mind like an open book.
-His own, however, was locked up and kept secret.
+His own, however, was locked up tight, kept as secret as a diary.
 She wished their mind link worked both ways so she could listen in on his concerns.
 It didn’t seem fair that it was a one-way connection.

-What a stupid thing to think life would be fair.
+What a stupid thing to think that life would ever be fair.

 Inhaling a breath of smoke-scented air, Eena pulled her knees in close and placed her chin down on crossed arms.
 She inclinded her head just enough to watch her protector.
 He was looking up at the night’s sky, his face tight and concentrating as if counting the billions of stars above.
 For the young queen, those stars formed unfamiliar constellations.

 Wondering—guessing to some extent—what was on his mind, it didn’t surprise her when he responded to her curious thoughts.
 In a faraway voice, he asked a desperate question.